4 Easy Eggless Egg Salad Sandwich Recipes (Creative And Delicious)

 Ingredients:

-• 6 oz medium-firm tofu (pressed, cut to small cubes or grated)
+• 6 oz medium-firm tofu (pressed, cut into small cubes, or grated)

 • 1 tbsp olive oil